insure logo

 Let’s see how this works in two different real-life scenarios.

 Madeline is a driver in Michigan who had full coverage on an older Toyota Camry.
 As she was driving, a vehicle did not see her and attempted to turn left into her lane.
-It hit her vehicle and crumbled the front end of the car, dislodging the bumper.
+It hit her vehicle and crumpled the car’s front end, dislodging the bumper.
 No one was injured in the accident, but Madeline’s vehicle had to be towed.

-An insurance adjuster inspected the vehicle and determined the damage to the vehicle, worth $3,500, a total loss.
-Madeline had a $1,000 deductible on her policy, but she was able to provide a police report indicating she was not at fault for the accident and her insurer waived the deductible.
+An insurance adjuster inspected the vehicle and determined that the damage, worth $3,500, was a total loss.
+Madeline had a $1,000 deductible on her policy, but she was able to provide a police report indicating she was not at fault for the accident, and her insurer waived the deductible.

 Here’s a recap of each situation: